anothertechs/anothertechs/src/blogs/linux/beginners-guid-to-snap/index.md

 snaps.
 Unlike the traditional package manager counterparts, these packages have no dependencies and are easy to install.

-The snaps end with the extension **.snap**, essentially a compressed file system using the SquashFS format, contains the entire package module, including the application, its dependent libraries, and additional metadata.
+The snaps end with the extension **.snap**, essentially a compressed file system using the [SquashFS](https://www.kernel.org/doc/html/latest/filesystems/squashfs.html) format, contains the entire package module, including the app, its dependent libraries, and additional metadata.

 ### What is Snapd?